John Malcolm Hirst: Biography

 Hirst's research demonstrated the value of a detailed knowledge of spore dispersal in evaluating control procedures for plant diseases caused by fungi.
-In 1967 he was appointed head, as successor to Phiip Gregory, of Rothamsted's plant pathology department.
+In 1967 he was appointed head, as successor to Philip Gregory, of Rothamsted's plant pathology department.
 He continued to do research on the phytopathology of potatoes and cereal crops and also developed an interest in methods and systems of farming.
 In 1975 he left Rothamsted to become the director of Long Ashton Research Station.
 His task as director was to convert the research station from an institute focused on horticulture and beverages to an institute devoted mainly to arable agriculture.
 He retired as director in 1984.

 At the University of Reading, J. M. Hirst met Barbara Mary Stokes, whom he married in 1957.
 She earned a B.Sc. in horticulture, and later an M.Sc. while working at Rothamsted Experimental Station.
 Upon his death in 1997 he was survived by his widow, their two daughters, and three grandchildren.